ArdeniusAI/ArdeniusAI/README.md

 - 🌱 [Ardenius AI Image tools](https://ardeniusai.com)
 - 💾 I’m looking to collaborate on AI related projects, OpenAI projects, ComfyUI custom nodes, or any interesting project send me a dm or email.
 - 📸 ➡️ Change the mood ! by Visiting my [AI Image Gallery](https://ko-fi.com/ardenius/gallery)
-- 🏆 ➡️ [Premium Memebers only Perks](https://ko-fi.com/ardenius/tiers) (Premium SD Models, ComfyUI custom nodees, and more to come)
 <!---
 ArdeniusAI/ArdeniusAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.